 Hear From an Alumna

-Hispanics make up 15.6 percent of the student body and 13.5 percent of the faculty at AUWCL.
+AUWCL has again been named to Hispanic Business Magazine's list of Best Law Schools for Hispanic Students.
+Placed this year at #4, AUWCL has been among the top five schools on this list for the sixth straight year.
+Hispanics make up 13.3 percent of the student body and 12.2 percent of the faculty at AUWCL.
 The schools are ranked using criteria such as enrollment, faculty, reputation, retention rate, and the use of progressive programs to recruit, support, and mentor Hispanic/Latino students.

 Hear from 17th Annual Hispanic Law Conference Participants.